Namibia CPI – May 2016

 The Bottom Line

-We have seen exceptionally strong vehicle sales growth through 2014, fuelled by a strong consumer base supported by expansionary fiscal policy and real wage growth, but the latest figures show that this trend is losing momentum.
-Strong vehicle sales in 2014 have elevated the base substantially which has led to lower percentage growth figures, although the number of vehicles sold as a whole is still strong.
-We expect to see vehicle sales normalising somewhat at the levels seen this year.
-Downside risks to this are rising interest rates which may limit marginal lenders from qualifying for financing as well as banking sector liquidity which may limit the amount of loans available to finance vehicle purchases.
+We have seen exceptionally strong vehicle sales growth through 2014 and 2015, fuelled by a strong consumer base supported by expansionary fiscal policy and real wage growth, but the latest figures show that this trend is losing momentum.
+Strong vehicle sales over the last two years have elevated the base substantially which has led to lower percentage growth figures, although the number of vehicles sold as a whole is still relatively strong.
+However, we expect to see a decrease in vehicle sales as purchase of vehicles by Government will be reduced this year.
+The Ministry of Finance has allocated N$426.8 million to vehicle purchases in the 2016/17 National Budget, this is N$592.9m or 58.1% less than the N$1.019 billion what was spent on vehicles during the previous financial year.
+Further downside risks to this are rising interest rates which may limit marginal lenders from qualifying for financing as well as banking sector liquidity which may limit the amount of loans available to finance vehicle purchases.